-1/ Based on or from data listed in Alaska Department of Fish and Game (1982b), Crone and Bond (1976), Drucker (1972), Foerster (1968) and Hunter (1959).
-In summation, the upper Susitna River watershed can produce sockeye, chinook, coho and chum salmon if immigration/emigration of adults/juveniles is provided.
-The potential for sockeye salmon in both numbers and economic value far outweighs that for the other salmon species due primarily to the large lakes in the Tyone River system.
+In summation, the upper Susitna River watershed can produce sockeye, chinook, coho and chum salmon if emigration/immigration of juveniles/adults is provided.
+The potential for sockeye salmon far outweighs that for the other salmon species due primarily to the large lakes in the Tyone River system.

 The salmon production potentials are conservative since the biological and limnological data base for streams and lakes is too inadequate to accurately predict the carrying capacity for juvenile salmon.
 However, certain assumptions may actually be too liberal, e.g., a high percentage of salmon smolts may not survive the rapids in Devil Canyon and Devil Creek areas though 100% survival was assumed.
-5.1.1.5 Potential Barriers to Juvenile Salmon Emigration and Adult Immigration